ibm-cloud-docs/codeengine/batchjob-workloads.md

 {: #cebatchjobs}

 {{site.data.keyword.codeenginefull}} is a fully managed, serverless platform that runs your containerized workloads, including batch job or application workloads.
-Learn about running batch jobs in {{site.data.keyword.codeenginefull}}.
+Learn about running batch jobs in {{site.data.keyword.codeengineshort}}.
 {: shortdesc}